jhpyle/docassemble/_docs/docker.md

 by the installation process, so you will need to manually create it by running `sudo groupadd docker` before you run the `usermod` command.

-[Docker] will probably start automatically after it is installed.
-On Linux, you many need to do `sudo /etc/init.d/docker start`, `sudo systemctl start docker`, or `sudo service docker start`.
+[Docker] may or may not start automatically after it is installed.
+On Linux, you many need to do `sudo systemctl start docker`, `sudo service docker start`, or `sudo /etc/init.d/docker start`.

 The operating system that runs inside of the **docassemble** Docker container is Ubuntu 22.04.
 This is a fairly recent version of